Skip to main content

 A recent 24-study metastudy collaboration, Sala and Gobet concluded that there was a moderate overall effect (about 1/3 of a standard deviation).
 There was a tendency for the effect to be greater with mathematics than with reading skills.
 Critics argue that such results are not unique to chess – that the research has not shown that the far transfer effects of chess training (at least the type of chess training delivered in the studies) were clearly superior to other interventions.

-Some CIE advocates (including Chess in Schools and other attendees at the 2018 London Chess in Schools Conference) have pushed back on this skepticism about far transfer, arguing that today’s CIE best practice methods (such as SMART) of CIE are qualitatively superior to the teaching approaches and methods used in the meta studies.
+Some CIE advocates (including Chess in Education – US and other attendees at the 2018 London Chess in Schools Conference) have pushed back on this skepticism about far transfer, arguing that today’s CIE best practice methods (such as SMART) of CIE are qualitatively superior to the teaching approaches and methods used in the meta studies.
 Others have chosen to place greater emphasis on effective benefits: improved social skills, strengthening relationships with teachers and parents, and making new friends.